alexander-nolan/ase-bootcamp/CourseFiles/Week7/Key-Vault/Part6.md

-### Part 6: Network Isolation
+# Part 6: Network Isolation for Azure Key Vault

+## **Introduction**
-Network isolation is essential for securing your Azure Key Vault by restricting access to specific virtual networks and IP addresses.
-This ensures that only authorized resources can access your Key Vault.
+Network isolation is crucial for securing Azure Key Vault by restricting access to specific virtual networks and IP addresses.
+This ensures that only authorized resources can access your Key Vault, reducing the risk of unauthorized data access.

+## **Steps to Implement Network Isolation**

-#### Disable Access from Public Networks
+### **1. Disable Access from Public Networks**

+Disabling public network access helps prevent any unauthorized access attempts from outside your designated network.

-##### **Disable Public Network Access**
+**Disable Public Network Access:**

-- Disable public access on your key vault
+- Go to your Key Vault in the Azure Portal.
-- Attempt to access some of the items you previously created.
+- Navigate to the **Networking** section.
+- Remove public access.

+*Note: After making this change, all public access to your Key Vault will be blocked.*

+**Test Access Restrictions:**
+- Attempt to access Key Vault resources, such as secrets or certificates, from a public network.
+- Verify that access is denied.

+### **2. Enable Public Network Access with Restrictions**

+If you need limited public access, you can configure the Key Vault to allow only specific IP addresses.

-##### **Get Public IP Address**
+**Get Your Public IP Address:**
 - Retrieve your public IP address.
+- Record the IP address for use in the next step.

-##### **Enable Public Network Access With a default action of Deny**
+**Enable Public Network Access with Restrictions:**
+- Enable public network access on your Key Vault.

-- Use AZ CLI to enable public access, but only to your own IP address.
+- Set the network configuration to allow only your recorded IP address.
+- Save the changes.

+**Verify Configuration:**
+- Access the Key Vault from your allowed IP address.
-- Verify the configuration using the portal.
-You should see that only your IP is now allowed.
+- Check in the Azure Portal under the **Networking** section to see your IP listed with a status of **Allow**.
-- Attempt to access your resources again.

-##### Delete your key vault

-- Attempt to delete the key vault you created.
-- If you receive errors upon deletion, understand why.
-Work through the errors until your Key Vauly is deleted.
+### **3. Deleting the Key Vault**

+Deleting a Key Vault can sometimes generate errors.
+Follow these steps to troubleshoot:

+**Attempt to Delete the Key Vault:**
+- Try deleting the Key Vault through the Azure Portal or Azure CLI.

+**Troubleshoot Deletion Errors:**
+- If you encounter errors, review the errors generated and determine the reason for failure.
+- Make necessary adjustments.
+- Delete the Key Vault.

-### Next Steps
+### **Next Steps**
-Proceed to Part 7 where you will use terraform to re-create your key vault
+Proceed to Part 7, where you will use Terraform to re-create your Key Vault.